Acitulen/BetterSave/README.md

 **⚠️WARNING⚠️ This mod is designed to work with VotV-0.8.2c_0011.
 Using older or newer versions of the game may cause errors!**

-If you have any suggestions or find a bug, you can submit it as an "issue" in my [GitHub repository](https://github.com/Acitulen/OmniVision).
+If you have any suggestions or find a bug, you can submit it as an "issue" in my [GitHub repository](https://github.com/Acitulen/BetterSave).

+**⚠️ Many features were removed because they are now part of the base game.**

 # Configs:
 Configs can be accessed in the game settings under the **Mod configs** category or by pressing **Ctrl+Shift+C**.

-**ScreenUpdateRadius** – Distance from the player at which the screen updates.
-*High values may cause performance issues.

-**ScreenUpdateDelay** – Camera image refresh delay (in seconds).
-*Low values may cause performance issues.

-This mod saves information that the game does not save, such as computer and signal processing state.
+**SaveComputerData** – Enables saving the computer's power state and the currently opened tab.
+Default: true

+**SaveListenerData** – Enables saving the state of the signal listening panel, including volume and visualization mode.
+Default: true

 # Saveable data:
 ### Computer data: